chelauk/test_nextflow_sarek/README.md

 all results and reports will be in results folder

-the whole pipeline can also be run using bsub
+the whole pipeline is developed to run using bsub as well